 Price per tree

-Plant at least 2 different apple or crabapple varieties within close proximity to each other for pollination.
-Grams Gift crabapple makes an excellent pollinator for both standard size apples and crabapples.
-Plant all apples and crabapples in moist, well drained soil with a soil pH between 5.8 – 7 with adequate nutrient levels for optimal growth.
+Plant at least two different apple, apple crabs, or crabapple cultivars within proximity to each other for pollination.
+All white flowering crabapple cultivars or varieties will give your apple crab tree good pollination.
+Grams Gift, Golden Hornet, Chestnut Crab, are excellent pollinators for apple trees, but all the crabapples we sell are white flowering.
+Plant all apples, apple crab, and crabapples in moist, well-drained soil with a soil pH between 5.8 – 7 with adequate nutrient levels for optimal growth.

-A minimum of 6 hours of sunlight is necessary for growth and fruit production.
-Space trees 20′ apart and use cages of at least 5’ to protect your trees.
-This will ensure your deer eat your fruit in a few years and not your trees this year.
+Crabapple trees require a minimum of 6 hours of sunlight for growth and fruit production.
+Space trees 20′ apart and use at least 5′ cages to protect your trees.
+This protection will ensure your deer eat your fruit in a few years and not your trees this year.